top of page

 Create a Detailed Budget and Timeline

 Unexpected costs and delays are common in renovations.
-A detailed budget and schedule help you stay on track.
+A detailed budget and schedule help me stay on track.

-Plan for temporary living arrangements: If your home will be uninhabitable, arrange alternative accommodation.
+• Plan for temporary living arrangements: If my home will be uninhabitable, I need to arrange alternative accommodation.

-Regularly review your budget and timeline as the project progresses.
+Regularly reviewing my budget and timeline as the project progresses is essential.

 Choose the Right Professionals